15 Best HoneyBook Alternatives for Projects [Free & Paid]

 Top-tier customer support is Rodeo’s priority, and that’s why we offer automated onboarding so you can jump right into the platform on day one without the need for any outside help.
 Many other HoneyBook alternatives charge for onboarding support, but ours is always free.

-And while HoneyBook uses lengthy email threads to resolve customer issues with the platform, we’re always available via live chat support.
+And while HoneyBook uses lengthy email threads to resolve customer issues with the platform, we’re always available via live chat support for users on the Achiever plan.

 Additional features: